-Today's post was inspired by a suggestion from Virginia McGuire on Twitter.
+Today's post was inspired by a reader suggestion on Twitter.
 We'll talk about how you can replicate the social "water cooler" experience with colleagues in a freelance setting, when you're not all together working in the same office.
 The timing is perfect too.
 I just met fellow freelancer, Lori Widmer, for lunch last week.
 And yesterday morning I finished drafting the chapter in The Query-Free Freelancer dealing with colleagues versus competition, and why forging friendships with freelance colleagues can be essential to freelance success.

 So let's get to it.
 Here are some ways you can bring a more social element to often-solitary nature of freelance writing work.